-- 1. Rabbits are social animals.
+1. Rabbits are social animals.

 Rabbits are social animals.
-Most really enjoy the company of either another rabbit, a human, or sometimes other animals such as dog or cat.
+Most really enjoy the company of either another rabbit, a human, or sometimes other animals such as a guinea pig, dog or cat.
 This, of course, is determined by the personality of the rabbit and the other animal in question.
-Some dogs and cats may be aggressive towards a rabbit and should never be left alone with a rabbit. - 2.
-Rabbits are curious.
-Rabbits are curious.
+Some dogs and cats may be aggressive towards a rabbit and a guinea pig may be injured by its powerful hind legs.

+2. Rabbits are curious.

 Want to get a rabbit's attention?
 Simply sit on the floor in his area, read a book and ignore him.
-Most rabbits wouldn't be able to resist approaching to find out what you're doing. - 3.
-Rabbits need sufficient physical exercise and mental stimulation each day.
-Rabbits need sufficient physical exercise and mental stimulation each day.
-For bunny-proofing tips and suggestions for suitable toys, see our handout "Rabbit Behaviour: What we can learn from it" or visit our web site. - 4.
-Rabbits are clean.
+Most rabbits won't be able to resist approaching to find out what you're doing.

+3. Rabbits need physical exercise and mental stimulation.
+Rabbits require between 4-6 hours or exercise per day depending on their housing.
+For bunny-proofing tips and suggestions for suitable toys, see our handout "Rabbit Behaviour: What we can learn from it".

+4. Rabbits are clean.

 Rabbits are fastidious groomers, and are easily litter trained.
 If you keep your rabbit's cage/area clean, he won't have an odour.
-See our web site or our handout on litter training for tips. - 5.
-Rabbits love routine.
+See our web site or our handout on litter training for tips.

+5. Rabbits love routine.

 Changes to feeding and exercise schedules are stressful and may lead to illness or a badly-behaved rabbit.
 If a schedule must be changed, introduce changes gradually.

-OTHER THINGS TO CONSIDER BEFORE GETTING A RABBIT
+OTHER THINGS TO CONSIDER

-In addition to doing research, and learning what having a rabbit involves, there are other things you must consider when deciding if a rabbit is right for you and your child.
+In addition to research, and learning what having a rabbit involves, there are other things you must consider when deciding if a rabbit is right for you and your family.

-- 1. Do any of your family members have allergies?
-Do any of your family members have allergies?
+1. Do any family members have allergies?

 If so, it is important to make sure that they aren't allergic to rabbits before bringing one home.
-Note: Many people are allergic to hay (a staple in your rabbit's diet) and NOT the rabbit itself. - 2.
-Consider your child's personality.
-Consider your child's personality.
+Note: Many people are allergic to hay (a staple in your rabbit's diet) and NOT the rabbit itself.

+2. Consider your child's personality.

 If your child is calm and cooperative, a rabbit may be an appropriate addition to your family.
-On the other hand, if your child is loud, tends to interact physically/aggressively, or frequently needs to be reminded of rules, then a rabbit probably isn't a good choice. - 3.
-Consider your child's age.
-Consider your child's age.
+On the other hand, if your child is loud, tends to interact physically/aggressively, or frequently needs to be reminded of rules, then a rabbit probably isn't a good choice.

+3. Consider your child's age.

 Rabbits are rarely good pets for very young children (younger than 7 years old).
 Very young children do not have the coordination to interact with a rabbit and may accidentally hurt it.
-However, if you are willing to supervise their interaction, then a rabbit may be appropriate. - 4.
-Does your family have time for a rabbit?
-Does your family have time for a rabbit?
+However, if you are willing to supervise their interaction, then a rabbit may be appropriate.

+4. Does your family have time for a rabbit?

 Are you and your child prepared to make time for the rabbit, which involves cleaning, feeding and socializing.
-This is a commitment that can last 6-10 years.
+This is a commitment that can last 6-12 years.